O-Sting/Week_4_IP/README.md

 #### By **{Oliver Ngugi}**
 ## Description
 {The project aims to solve a research question by processing stations data to understand electric car usage over time }
+{The language used is Python.
+The project is managed using the kanbas software manager Jira. the data report follows the CRISP-DM methodology }
 ## Setup/Installation Requirements
 *  the research question is :
  #Identify the most popular hour of the day for picking up a shared electric car (Bluecar) in the city of Paris over the month of April 2018 usingdata provided by the an electric car company